kodeart/koded/README.md

 Built-in functionality:

-- Dependency Injection Container
+- Dependency Injection Container (PSR-11)
-- URI routing (with enough flexible URI templates)
+- URI routing (with URI templates)
 - Middleware (PSR-15)
 - I18n support (because the world is multilingual)
 - and more